 Proper drainage of your water tank can help flush out mineral deposits sitting in your tank and offers a chance to properly clean any other build-up that could interfere with your home’s water.
 Calcium build-up can also be curbed by maintaining your water heater’s temperature below 140 degrees Fahrenheit, as the hotter your water, the more likely calcium deposits begin to settle at the bottom of your water heater.

-At Five Star Plumbing Heating Cooling our plumbers are standing by to help you with your plumbing questions.
+At Five Star Plumbing Heating Cooling and Electrical our plumbers are standing by to help you with your plumbing questions.
 So call (864) 306-4898 today, and we will be happy to help!